erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_1.md

 <img src="../../figures/p-sql_to_r_workflows-relational_model.svg" style="display: block; margin: auto;" />

-By storing individual (or atomic) records in separate tables, we can update information about student course enrollments in just the `enrollment` table.
-We can still do complex analysis on platform company market shares by joining records from the `enrollment`, `course` and `platform` tables.
+By storing individual (or atomic) records in separate tables, we can update information about student course enrolments in just the `enrolment` table and minimise introducing data redundacies elsewhere.

 The benefits of organising records using a relational model include:
 + Records are separated by content type and easier to search for.
-+ Prevents data duplication introduced by records with a one-to-many relationship.
++ Data redundancy is minimised, especially for records with a one-to-many relationship.
-+ Reduces data sparsity as separate tables contain compact fields.
++ Data sparsity is minimised as tables are designed to contain compact fields.
-+ Prevents extended record loss when individual records are deleted or updated in a single table.
++ Information loss is minimised when individual records are deleted or updated in a single table.

 This tutorial shows you how to run SQL queries using R for two different